algorandfoundation/algokit-utils-ts/docs/capabilities/algorand-client.md

   - `maxRoundsToWaitForConfirmation?: number` - The number of rounds to wait for confirmation.
 By default until the latest lastValid has past.
   - `suppressLog?: boolean` - Whether to suppress log messages from transaction send, default: do not suppress.

+Then on top of that the base type gets extended for the specific type of transaction you are issuing.
+These are all defined as part of [`AlgoKitComposer`](./algokit-composer.md).

 ### Transaction configuration

 AlgorandClient caches network provided transaction values for you automatically to reduce network traffic.
 It has a set of default configurations that control this behaviour, but you have the ability to override and change the configuration of this behaviour: